ColOfAbRiX/the-road-to-fp/README.md

 ## Author Information

-Scala developer since 2014 and passionate about functional programming, former dev-ops and sysadmin engineer, I love brewing and discovering beer around the world and I compete in 4-way formation skydiving.
+Scala developer since 2014 and passionate about functional programming, former dev-ops and sysadmin engineer, I love brewing and discovering beer around the world and I compete in 4-way team formation skydiving.

 [Fabrizio Colonna](mailto:colofabrix@tin.it)